The benefits of a financial chat over the holidays

 Procrastinating on a difficult discussion can be a natural reflex, but it can leave you and your family in a vulnerable position.
 Take, for example, an unexpected family death.

-“What if we don’t have a will or a trust and there is no insurance policy?”
+“What if you don’t have a will or a trust and there is no insurance policy?”
 O’Leary says.
 “Then it’s too late, so it’s always better to get ahead of it.”

 Informing the next generation

-With children and grandchildren in the picture, a regular meeting can also act as a sort of Finance 101, and a chance to break down complex financial issues into layman’s terms.
+With children and grandchildren in the picture, a regular meeting can also act as a sort of Finance 101, and a chance to break down complex financial topics into plain language.

 For instance, they may know how to use a debit and credit card, but they may be a bit shaky on fundamentals like the importance of paying bills on time, what a credit score is, and how a 401(k) works.